-- 3.1 The Service has considered the requirements of the FSA Framework Agreement and the Corporate Plan 2023-28 when developing the Service Plan. - 3.2 The food safety service covers a wide range of regulatory duties including: - Programmed and intelligence led food hygiene interventions - Investigation of complaints relating to food hygiene, or food prepared and sold in the district - Infectious disease investigation - · Responding to food alerts issued by the FSA - Responding to planning and licensing applications in relation to food premises
+- 3.1 The Service has considered the requirements of the FSA Framework Agreement and the Corporate Plan 2023-28 when developing the Service Plan. - 3.2 The food safety service covers a wide range of regulatory duties including: - Programmed and intelligence led food hygiene interventions - Investigation of complaints relating to food hygiene, or food prepared and sold in the district - Infectious disease investigation - · Responding to food alerts issued by the FSA - Responding to planning and licensing applications in relation to food premises - Sampling

-- Sampling - Provision of advice and information to food businesses - 3.3 On 1 April 2024 there were 1652 food businesses registered in Huntingdonshire.
+- Provision of advice and information to food businesses - 3.3 On 1 April 2024 there were 1834 food businesses registered in Huntingdonshire.
 Food businesses are inspected according to their inspection rating category.
 The highest risk businesses (category A) are the subject of an inspection, partial inspection or audit at least every 6 months whereas the lowest risk businesses (category E) are monitored using alternative enforcement approaches.
 Unannounced inspections are carried out at businesses in categories A, B, C and D unless they are based in a domestic premises.
-There are 432 interventions due in Category A D premises during 2024-25 and 90 interventions due in Category E premises during 2024-25.
-There are also 74 interventions overdue from 2023-24 (Category A D and unrated premises) that will be undertaken in 2024-25. - 3.4 Predicted levels of other work such as complaints and export certificates are included in the Appendix to the Service Plan. - 3.5 Areas of improvement identified in the Service Plan are: - The continued implementation of the new environmental health and licensing information management system to improve reporting, data accuracy and online services for customers. - Continuing to update Standard Operating Procedures - Movement to a digital inspection system, the app linked to the environmental health and licensing information management system continues to be under development and when possible will be trialled to seek further efficiencies.
+There are 614 interventions due in Category A D premises during 2025-2. - 3.4 Predicted levels of other work such as complaints and export certificates are included in the Appendix to the Service Plan. - 3.5 Areas of improvement identified in the Service Plan are: - The continued implementation of the new environmental health and licensing information management system to improve reporting, data accuracy and online services for customers. - Continuing to update Standard Operating Procedures - Movement to a digital inspection system, the app linked to the environmental health and licensing information management system continues to be under development and when possible will be trialled to seek further efficiencies.